Increasing Aspiration.

 PURPOSE

 Our purpose is to work with our residents, employers and partners to support good working lives and equity within our communities.
-We will look at scaling up existing solutions and developing fresh solutions to supporting residents in work, health, and skills development.
-Together we will build on what is strong and address what is wrong.
+We will look at scaling up existing solutions and developing fresh solutions to support residents in work, health, and skills development.
+Together, we will build on what is strong and address what is wrong.

 Challenges facing the SOuth Midlands